 A little about myself:

 I'm completely and utterly obsessed with my golden retriever, Dawson!
 We're the best of friends and he absolutely makes me whole.
 We almost lost each other in a severe car accident last summer.
 After the accident, he was lost for a day.
-A team of about 20 people, including family members, firefighters, police officers, and passerbys with super big hearts endlessly searched for him in the heavily wooded areas surrounding the scene of the accident.
+A team of about 20 people, including family members, firefighters, police officers, and kind passerbys endlessly searched for him in the heavily wooded areas surrounding the scene of the accident.
 But you know what?
 I was the one that found him.
 Just me.
 Or more so, he found me.
 Or we found each other.
 Crazy right?
-We found our way back to each other and reliving that moment gives me so many goosebumps and all kinds of emotions that don't even feel real.
+We found our way back to each other and reliving that moment gives me so many goosebumps and all kinds of emotions that I can't even put into words.
 Our connection is so very special - truly like no other.
 He gets me, I get him, and I couldn't imagine life without that perfect boy by my side.

 I'm currently a first-year graduate student at Shenandoah University, where I am pursuing my Doctor of Physical Therapy degree.
 For details about my journey, be sure to visit the 'PT SCHOOL' tab!

 Volleyball was my first love and is a huge part of my life to this day.
 I played for 7 years (setter) but stopped playing competitively after high school.
 Now, I am coming up on my 11th year of officiating!
 I started when I was 14 and a freshman in high school and have been doing it ever since.
 I officiate pretty much all levels - middle school, high school, adult leagues, collegiate, and USA/AAU (club travel teams).
 This awesome "job" of mine has given me the opportunity to travel to so many amazing places, make connections (and lifelong friends) with people from all around the world, and continue to be an integral part of the sport that I have always known and loved.